 Start down any trail you like and make your way into the grove.
 Century old coast live oaks offer a dense canopy overhead.
 Grown upon ancient dunes, these oaks are stunted to about 30-feet tall.
 The oaks have broad sprawling limbs decorated by lace lichens.
 The mossy growths hang like a Santa Clause convention of white beards, adding further charm to the forest.

-To get to the trailhead: From the 101 Freeway south of San Luis Obispo, take exit 200A onto Los Osos Valley Road and drive 9 miles west.
-Turn left into a marked pullout for Los Osos Oaks (If you pass Palomino Drive on the right, you just missed it).
+To get to the trailhead: From Highway 101 south of San Luis Obispo, take exit 200A onto Los Osos Valley Road and drive 9 miles west.
+Turn left into a marked turnout for Los Osos Oaks (If you pass Palomino Drive on the right, you just missed it).

 Trailhead address: 1813 Los Osos Valley Road, Los Osos, CA 93402